has prepared this brief summary of frequently asked questions to assist

 to ISDA.
 Further, no specific names of clients of the investment/asset

 manager will be publicly disclosed on the ISDA website in connection with

-the Dura Protocol.
+the Dana Protocol.

-However, in order for Physical Settlement
+However, in order for Market Orders to be

-As provided in paragraph (1) of the Auction Methodology set out in Exhibit
+provided in paragraph (1) of the Auction Methodology set out in Exhibit

 the Administrators (Markit and Creditex) will publish a list of the Participating

 Bidders on their respective websites.
 In addition, contact details will